 This section covers the range of assessment methods that can be referred to when setting assessment tasks.
-Further guidance can be taken from the Formative assessment briefing document which:
+Further guidance regarding Summative and Formative assessment can be found on this briefing document which;

 There are various standard methods for assessing student learning in UK higher education.
 These take a consistent approach, beginning with a brief generic definition of the method, followed by a pedagogic rationale which explains the benefits of using the method and guidance on using the method effectively in terms of administrative and pedagogic processes and tips.
 Take a look at the overview of assessment methods and individual guidance below: